Zarithya/Faceball2000DX/README.md

 This would not have been possible without all the people above and the support of many more.
 Thank you!

 #### v2.0.1 (unreleased)
-- Added working GDMA renderer code (thanks Valen!)
+- Fixed GDMA renderer code (thanks Valen!)

 #### v2.0 (2024)
 - Fixed 16 player support (official release has support for only up to 15 players due to an off-by-one mistake)